 Tandoori chicken is one of the most popular dishes in Indian cuisine.
 Chicken is marinated with yoghurt and some spices and is cooked at a very high-temperature in a Tandoor or clay oven.
 It is is mostly found in menus in Indian restaurants all over the world.
 Here I have used Vah chef’s recipe with some modifications and the method is from Food for 7 stages of life.
-You can find Radhika’s recipe and method here.
-I used to bake it at around 400 – 450 F before but this method calls for baking it at 500 – 550 F. Baking at a higher temperature makes the chicken slightly crispy but juicy inside, which makes it much tastier.
+I used to bake tandoori chicken at around 400 – 450 F before but this method calls for baking it at 500 – 550 F. Baking at a higher temperature makes the chicken slightly crispy but juicy inside, which makes it much tastier.
 Green chutney is an excellent combination with tandoori chicken, you can find its recipe below.
-You will never have cravings for the restauranty tandoori chicken if you taste this one.
+You will never have cravings for the restaurant style tandoori chicken if you taste this one.
 Prepare and enjoy!!

 - Chicken Drumsticks – 6

 - Ginger-garlic paste – 2 – 3 tsp

 - Kashmiri red chilly powder – 1 tbsp

 - Curd – 3 tbsp

 - Mustard oil / vegetable oil – 1 tbsp

 1. Mix all the ingredients under marinade except the chicken drumsticks.
 Taste-check for salt.
 Keep aside.

 2. Wash the chicken drumsticks.
 Do not remove their skin.
 Pat dry with a paper towel.
 Make 2 – 3 deep slits on the fleshy part of the chicken so that the marinade can penetrate inside the flesh.
 Rub the marinade all over the chicken drumsticks one by one.
 Remember to rub the marinade inside the slits.
 Place in a large bowl and refrigerate for at least 12 hrs.
 Take it out 1 hr before baking.